 Alprazolam (commonly known by the brand name Xanax) is a medication typically prescribed to treat anxiety and panic disorders.
 It is a central nervous system depressant and belongs to a class of drugs called benzodiazepines or benzos.

-Zinnia Healing can help reduce the risk of a fatal Xanax overdose by providing a safe and supervised environment for patients struggling with addiction.
+Zinnia Health can help reduce the risk of a fatal Xanax overdose by providing a safe and supervised environment for patients struggling with addiction.
 For assistance, call our helpline 24/7 at (855) 430-9439.